Pisa day trip from Florence

 Getting from Florence to Pisa

 The train is the obvious choice, and it works well.
 From Santa Maria Novella (SMN) station, Trenitalia regional services run throughout the day to Pisa Centrale.
 The journey on a Regionale Veloce or Intercity takes about 55 minutes; slower Regionale trains stop at more stations and take up to 75 minutes.
+If you’re arriving into Tuscany via Pisa’s airport rather than starting from Florence, the logistics are slightly different — see the Pisa airport to Florence guide for that route instead.

 Train schedule and fares